aryannamorte07/Java-Story-Generator-/README.md

-# Java-Story-Generator
-A Java story recommendation system that uses lexicon-based NLP to analyze sentiment in text and recommend stories based on genre and sentiment scores.

 ## Overview

 This project allows users to choose stories based on different attributes such as genre and other story-related data.
 The program reads information from data files, parses it, and uses that information to help generate recommendations.